themarquisdesheric/amber-health/src/pages/articles/2020-02-10-endometriosis-101.md

 </blockquote>

+<h3>What Do We Know About Endometriosis?</h3>

 The endometriosis contains endometrial glands and stroma that irritate the surrounding tissue with their secretions.
 The secretions substance has not been identified but it is likely irritating to nerves in the peritoneal lining and nearby capillaries which could cause bleeding and pain.
 This irritation leads to the immune system releasing inflammatory proteins to target the disease. <a href="https://www.vitalhealth.com/conditions-treated/pelvic-pain-conditions/endometriosis/" target="_blank" rel="noopener noreferrer">The process</a> causes inflammation, swelling, and can eventually result in scar tissue and adhesions, which bind organs and tissue together.
 Endometriosis is evident in the growth of <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3096669/" target="_blank" rel="noopener noreferrer">lesions, nodules, and cysts</a>.

 <blockquote class=”blockquote”>Endometriosis is composed of glandular tissue surrounded by tissue called stroma.
 All glandular tissues secrete substances.
 This substance leaks out into surrounding tissue and can be very irritating.
 These secretions can destabilize adjacent capillaries, causing them to bleed, which may be part of the pain patients with endometriosis experience.
 Of course, many endo lesions are not associated with any bleeding at all, so the secretions themselves must have the ability to irritate tiny nerve in the peritoneal lining and the surrounding tissues.